Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

-# Quotes &mdash; Backshelve &mdash; Controversy
+# Quotes &nbsp; &mdash; &nbsp; Backshelve &nbsp; &mdash; &nbsp; Controversy

 > Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.\
 [Linus Torvalds](../contributors/README.md#Linus-Torvalds)

-Master _Torvalds_ could have meant renowned open-source contributors, but most smart guys in IT are for and because of wages and it never was a fun in commercial development.
+Master _Torvalds_ could have meant renowned open-source contributors, but most smart guys in IT are for and because of wages, and it was never fun in commercial development.

 ### Maternity ward